 Psychiatric Assessment – a psychiatric assessment can assist in determining the presence of mental illness and is provided by a psychiatrist who can prescribe medications.

-Family Program – the Family Program provides spouses/partners and family members of individuals with drug or alcohol problems with the tools necessary to provide constructive support and begin the journey of healing from the devastation of an addiction.
+Family & Couples Weekend – the Family & Couples Weekend provides spouses/partners and family members of individuals with drug or alcohol problems with the tools necessary to provide constructive support and begin the journey of healing from the devastation of an addiction.
 Family programs can vary from three to seven days in length.

-Sunshine Coast Health Centre provides a 3-day intensive Family Program on a monthly basis.
+Sunshine Coast Health Centre provides a 3-day intensive Family & Couples Weekend on a monthly basis.
 Typically, treatment centers charge $250 per day per family member.
-There is no time limit so a family member unable to attend while a loved one is in treatment can enroll in a Family Program at a later date.
+There is no time limit so a family member unable to attend while a loved one is in treatment can enroll in a Family & Couples Weekend at a later date.

-The Family Program is included in the Program Fee and there is no limit to the number of loved ones that can participate.
+The Family & Couples Weekend is included in the Program Fee and there is no limit to the number of loved ones that can participate.
 It is the goal of Sunshine Coast Health Centre to treat as many client family members as possible.
-Family Program Director, Cathy Patterson-Sterling, is an authority on families and addictions with a book on the subject to her credit.

 Couples Program – is a form of marital therapy provided in a group format that focuses on the unique issues of being in a committed relationship that has been impacted by addiction.